george-gca/bracis_2023_srcaps/slides.md

 </div>

 <!--
-Good afternoon, my name is George, and I going to present our paper entitled Single Image Super-Resolution Based on Capsule Neural Networks.
+Good afternoon, my name is George, and I am going to present our paper entitled Single Image Super-Resolution Based on Capsule Neural Networks.
 -->

 ---